Ballarawad

 Ballarawad is a village in Dharwad district of Karnataka, India.
-Ballarawad village is administered by a Sarpanch, who is the elected representative of the village.
+Ballarawad village is administered by a Sarpanch, who is the elected representative of the village as per the Panchayati raj in rural India.

 Demographics

 As of the 2011 Census of India there were 300 households in Ballarawad and a total population of 1,599 consisting of 787 males and 812 females.
 There were 195 children ages 0-6.